Julie Banks packed up the doughnut maker and coffee machine and closed her Donut King store. Image: Tash Sorensen

 “One current Gloria Jean’s franchisee, who declined to be named for fear of reprisals, says they pay $26 per kilo for Gloria Jean’s beans, while a kilo of coffee beans branded Gloria Jean’s was on special at Coles recently for $20.”

 No wonder franchisees are feeling the pinch when they are missing out on one of the traditional benefits of joining a larger group.
 The competitive edge of collective purchasing power.

 Franchisees are discovering that what they have bought into is an unsustainable model.
 The business that was meant to bring independence – to put kids through school, or ensure a comfortable retirement, is instead plunging business owners into debt.
+For the best custom plush click here,it will help you to faciliate our heroes.
 These Mum and Dad investors, and semi-retirees were having to sell houses and take on massive debts as sales fell whilst RFG profits continued to rise.